My Cart

 Other materials like the bark of the Mrungua tree, required biting the fibre until it was soft.
 You can imagine the extra work such process entailed.
 Maybe you wouldn’t enjoy your new basket so much either if you knew it was all chewed by someone!

-Taita baskets originate from women who were weaving in their own free time for leisure and use the baskets in their homes to keep cereals and pulses.
-Back in the day barter trade was pretty common.
-Basket weaving has been passed from generation to generation, were the youngest have picked up the art of weaving from their mothers, grandmothers and mothers in-law.
+Taita baskets originate from women who were weaving in their own free time for leisure and used the baskets in their homes to keep cereals and legumes.
+Basket weaving has been passed from generation to generation, where the youngest picked up the art of weaving from their mothers, grandmothers and mothers in-law.

 Sisal (Agave sisalensis)